PDAL/PDAL/doc/stages/readers.memoryview.rst

 readers.memoryview
 ==================

-The MemoryView Reader is a special stage that allows the reading of point data arranged in rows directly from memory -- each point needs to have dimension data arranged at a fixed offset from a base address of the point.
+The memoryview reader is a special stage that allows the reading of point data arranged in rows directly from memory -- each point needs to have dimension data arranged at a fixed offset from a base address of the point.
-Before each point is read, the MemoryViewReader calls a function that should return the point's base address, or a null pointer if there are no points to be read.
+Before each point is read, the memoryview reader calls a function that should return the point's base address, or a null pointer if there are no points to be read.